ziplab/SN-Net/README.md

 ## News

+- 27/03/2023.
+We release the code and checkpoints for stitching ResNets and Swin Transformers.
 - 22/03/2023.
 SN-Net was selected as a highlight at CVPR 2023!🔥
 - 02/03/2023.
 We release the source code!
 Any issues are welcomed!
 - 28/02/2023.
 SN-Net was accepted by CVPR 2023! 🎉🎉🎉